oobabooga/text-generation-webui/README.md

 --auto-devices        Automatically split the model across the available GPU(s) and CPU.
 --load-in-8bit        Load the model with 8-bit precision.
 --no-listen           Make the webui unreachable from your local network.
+--settings-file SETTINGS_FILE
+                      Load default interface settings from this json file.
+See settings- template.json for an example.
 ```

 ## Presets